top of page

 Cost: Free + $1,000 stipend provided

 The City Limits CLARIFY program trains high school students in public service journalism, focusing on investigative reporting and issues affecting underrepresented communities in New York City.
-You’ll develop skills in research, interviewing, data analysis, investigative techniques, media ethics, and photojournalism, working directly with City Limits' professional journalists.
+You’ll develop skills in research, interviewing, data analysis, investigative techniques, media ethics, and photojournalism.
+You will work with City Limits' professional journalists.
+The program offers two cohort options: an English-language cohort and a Bilingual Cohort for Spanish and English speakers.
+Past participants have covered topics like the New York housing crisis, press freedom, and labor strikes, gaining experience in community-focused storytelling.

 Location: Harvard Campus